Policies & Procedures

 For our full Special Educational Needs and Disabilities (SEND) Policy, please click here.

-Late & Failure to Collect
+Late Collection and Failure to Collect a Child from Nursery

 The nursery has an obligation to stay with any uncollected child at the end of the nursery day until that child is collected.
 The child may not leave the nursery, or be taken home by any member of staff.
 The Head of Nursery is informed if a child has not been collected.